cockroachdb/docs/v22.2/recommended-production-settings.md

     SQL memory size applies a limit globally to all sessions at any point in time.
 Certain disk-spilling operations also respect a memory limit that applies locally to a single operation within a single query.
 This limit is configured via a separate cluster setting.
 For details, see [Disk-spilling operations](vectorized-execution.html#disk-spilling-operations).
     {{site.data.alerts.end}}

+    If a node runs out of its allocated SQL memory, a `memory budget exceeded` error occurs and the `cockroach` process may be at risk of crashing due to an out-of-memory (OOM) error.
+To mitigate this issue, refer to [Memory Budget Exceeded](common-errors.html#memory-budget-exceeded).

 To manually increase a node's cache size and SQL memory size, start the node using the [`--cache`](cockroach-start.html#flags) and [`--max-sql-memory`](cockroach-start.html#flags) flags.
 As long as all machines are [provisioned with sufficient RAM](#memory), you can experiment with increasing each value up to `35%`.

 {% include_cached copy-clipboard.html %}